nicnocquee/simple-i18n-next/readme.md

 ### useStrings

-`useStrings` is a custom React hook so you can only use it in a client component.
+`useStrings` is a custom React hook, so you can only use it in a client component.

 Parameters: